Avg: 3.3 from 34 votes

 |Shared By:||Ken Noyce on Jun 10, 2013|

 Pitch 2: Continue up the crack which turns into an offwidth dihedral right after the anchors.
 This is the technical crux of the route at 5.10.
-At the top of the dihedral you'll see two bolts off to the right, this is the top of another route, at this point traverse left and continue up another 25 feet of easy climbing to the large belay ledge and build a gear anchor.
+At the top of the dihedral you'll see two bolts off to the right.
+This is the top of another route.
+When you see the first bolt, traverse left and continue up another 25 feet of easy climbing to the large belay ledge with a bolted anchor.

 From what I understand you can rap off the route in four single rope raps, I'm not sure if you can do it with a 60, but think so.
 For the third rap, use the anchors that you saw off to your right while climbing the second pitch.